6 Tips For Pulling Off a Great Event

 3) Choose the right venue.
 Consider your budget limitations vs. expectations and impact.
 The venue is essentially the first point of impact of the invitation.
 Not everyone can afford to have an event at a prestigious venue but choosing a location that has some links to your client is important.
 It must be easy to get to and appeal to your target audience.

 4) Choose the right date.
 Think about which date will have the most impact.
 It was no coincidence that the Royal Wedding was the weekend before a bank holiday.
 Avoiding major sporting events is also extremely important and, much as I hate to admit it, no one’s going to turn up to your event if it falls on the same day as the Super Bowl!

 5) Learn to love your phone.
 Emailing is valuable but not enough.
 Calling your vendors, suppliers, and potential guests (simple rule – if you don’t ask you don’t get) is more personal and in these situations tends to be more effective.
 However, follow up all calls with a confirmation email, to ensure all parties know what they’ve agreed to.

 6) During the event be proactive and stay positive.
 There really is no problem too great.
 You can deal with any unexpected hitch if you remain calm and focused.
 If you believe in the event and its success, so will your team.

 And finally, enjoy.
-A good party is often influenced by the organizer’s demeanour, and you’ve worked hard to achieve a success.
+A good event is often influenced by the organizer’s demeanor and you’ve worked hard to achieve a success.